longevity-consortium/SysBioM001Paper/DIRAC/README.md

 ### 7. Code07_LC-M001-prot-vs-related-txn_DIRAC-GOBP-comparison.ipynb
 This Jupyter Notebook compared the DIRAC results of the LC M001 liver proteomics dataset with those of the LC M001-related liver transcriptomics dataset.
 This notebook was run on the Python kernel.
 Output:
-* Combined module metadata, which is incorporated into Supplementary Data 6 in R sub-notebook
+* Combined module metadata, which was incorporated into Supplementary Data 6 in R sub-notebook
-* Combined sample–mouse metadata, which is used in R sub-notebook
+* Combined sample–mouse metadata, which was used in R sub-notebook
-* Cleaned tables of DIRAC measures, which are used in statistical analysis (R sub-notebook)
+* Cleaned tables of DIRAC measures, which were used in statistical analysis (R sub-notebook)
 * Figure 5b–d

 ### 8. Code08_LC-M001-prot-vs-related-txn_DIRAC-GOBP-comparison-test.ipynb